 Chicken Wild Rice Soup

-Chicken wild rice soup with fresh mushrooms, carrots, celery, onions & thyme makes for a delicious meal and is perfect for meal-prep.
-Plus, it's dairy-free!
+Dairy-free, chicken wild rice soup with mushrooms, carrots, celery, onions & thyme makes for a delicious meal, great for meal-prep.

 This post may contain affiliate links.
 Please read our disclosure policy.